inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tracing/log-correlation.md

 * Logback
 * SLF4J

-Log correlation is by default disabled.
+Log correlation is disabled by default.
 You can enable it using the following configuration snippet:
 ```yaml
 inspectit:
   tracing: